awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

 Here are some key takeaways from the sessions:

 * Culture and mechanisms are as important as technical and financial constructs on cost savings.
-* Use Spot Instances for the benefit of low cost but always remember that Spot Instance is a architecture best practice.
+* Perceive Spot Instances as a best architecture practice but not just a pricing model.

 ### Overview of Spot Instances